-1 2015 Isle of Man TT Races
+1 2016 Isle of Man TT Races

-This licence is a requirement for all competitors who wish to take part in the 2015 Isle of Man TT Races.
+This licence is a requirement for all competitors who wish to take part in the 2016 Isle of Man TT Races.

-- 1. Eligibility: All applicants except holders of an FIM International licence or an MCUI National Licence must provide a satisfactory medical report.
-(FIM & MCUI licence holders having already supplied such reports) - ACU and SACU licence holders must have held a National licence for Road Racing for a 2. minimum of 12 months prior to the closing date for entries. - Competitors from other FMNs must have held an FIM International Non-Championship 3. licence for Road Racing for a minimum of 12 months prior to the closing date for entries. - Official Result sheets confirming the following requirements must be supplied with the 4. application: - 1.
-All applicants must have competed satisfactorily in at least 6 Road Race days in the period of 31st March 2014 to 8th May 2015. - 2.
-A minimum of 2 of the 6 required race days must be in the 2015 season. - 3.
-One result will be permitted from each racing day of a short circuit Road Race Meeting to a maximum of 2 per meeting. - 4.
-One result will be permitted from each racing day of a Closed Public Road Race circuit meeting to a maximum of 2. - 5.
-Qualifying for the 2014 TT or Manx GP races will count as one race day and finishing in a 2014 TT or Manx GP race will count as a second race day.
-A competitor who competes in both the TT and Manx GP may count a maximum of three results towards the six required results. - 5.
-Closing date for the receipt of completed Licence application forms at ACU House, Rugby: 13th May 2014.
+- Eligibility: All applicants except holders of an FIM International licence or an MCUI National Licence must provide a satisfactory medical report (FIM & MCUI licence holders having already supplied such reports). - ACU and SACU licence holders must have held a National licence for Road Racing for a minimum of 12 months prior to the closing date for entries. - Competitors from other FMNs must have held an FIM International Non-Championship licence for Road Racing for a minimum of 12 months prior to the closing date for entries. - Official Result sheets confirming the following requirements must be supplied with the application: - 1.
+All applicants must have competed satisfactorily in at least 6 Road Race days in the period of 31st March 2015 to 6th May 2016. - 2.
+A minimum of 2 of the 6 required race days must be in the 2016 season. - 3.
+For all Newcomers 3 of the 6 required race results must show the rider as having finished the race and have an average race speed equal to or greater than 90% of their respective CLASS winner.
+(ACU National licence upgrade qualifying criteria)

+One result will be permitted from each racing day of a short circuit Road Race Meeting to a maximum of 2 per meeting.

+One result will be permitted from each racing day of a Closed Public Road Race circuit meeting to a maximum of 2.

+Qualifying for the 2015 TT or Manx GP/Classic TT Races will count as one race day and finishing in a 2015 TT or Manx GP/Classic TT Race will count as a second race day.
+A competitor who competes in both the TT and Manx GP/Classic TT Race may count a maximum of three results towards the six required results.

+Closing date for the receipt of completed Licence application forms at ACU House, Rugby: 5.
+11th May 2016.

-2015 Manx Grand Prix and Classic TT Races 2
+2 2016 Manx Grand Prix and Classic TT Races

-This licence is a requirement for all competitors who wish to take part in the 2015 Manx Grand
+This licence is a requirement for all competitors who wish to take part in the 2016 Manx Grand Prix/Classic TT races.